johannes-qvarford/johannes-qvarford.github.io/_posts/2016-01-10-winter-dreams.md

 Winter Dreams is a game about a winter princess that gets trapped in her dreams, and has to escape by solving puzzles.
-The game uses an isomorphic camera, and includes features such as voiced dialogue with subtitles, cutscenes, shader lighting, dynamic footprints and ukontrøll support.
+The game uses an isomorphic camera, and includes features such as voiced dialogue with subtitles, cutscenes, shader lighting, dynamic footprints and Ukontrøll support.
 It supports dynamic loading of levels, settings and entity type properties without recompilation.

 A demo of the game was released in April 2013, and the source code for the demo can be found [here](https://github.com/johannes-qvarford/Winter-Dreams).